TimeTravelPenguin/PenguinHelperLibrary/README.md

 # PenguinHelperLibrary
 A little library of extension tests

+## What is this?
+This library is a personal collection of extension methods and other helper methods.
+It includes both the main library and the testing library